Neon Bible (album review)

 Neon Bible, Arcade Fire's second and latest full-length release, is awash with such expressive feeling.
 The predominant mood is a sincere thoughtfulness that sometimes glows with hope and sometimes broods in sorrow.
 The front album artwork appropriately captures the essence of this mood with its bright neon lights forming the outline of a book in a starkly contrast to a dark backdrop.
 Perhaps the dark backdrop is the more comforting of the two.
 "No Cars Go", a song re-recorded from Arcade Fire's 2003 EP Us Kids Know, as the title suggests, evokes a serenity that shuts out the clamor of modern civilization.
 The song lulls the listener to sleep, an escape from garish light pollution and shoving crowds to the dreamworld with its gentle darkness.

 Amid the crooning lullabies and soaring chorals, Neon Bible manages to tastefully interweave pointed social criticisms.
 Alluding to faceless fear and greedy exploitation of innocents, the swaggering "Antichrist Television Blues" targets a society often overcome by sensationalism and hysteria.
 Rumor has it that the original title of the song was "Joe Simpson", a reference to Joe Truett Simpson's monetization of his daughters Ashley and Jessica Simpson.
 In a similar criticism of American culture, "Windowsill" is a subtle march of guitar and drums over which Win protests "I don't wanna fight in the holy war...
 I don't wanna live in America no more".
 The atmosphere builds tension, until violins, trumpets, and a choir combine for a powerful resolution.
-On the strangely triumphant "Intervention"
+On the strangely triumphant "Intervention" a pipe organ breathing reverent chords is a pronounced contrast to Win whose voice mourns the hypocrisy of organized religion especially in the United States with the refrain "Working for the church while my family dies".

 Though Neon Bible has these somber moments, it leaves sufficient room for uplifting ones.
 Clever lyrics with political commentary are, in reality, simply a detour from the highest musical points that awaken with transcendent hope.
-The track "Keep The Car Running"
+The track "Keep The Car Running" generates such hope, starting out with sparkling strings that transform into a whimsical blur of motion.
+Led by the foot-stomping rhythm section, the sun-tinged song seems to recklessly careen along a windy coastline road.

 With all its gradual progressions and thorough arrangements, Neon Bible lacks instant satisfaction.
 Most, if not all, of its songs require patience and thought to fully enjoy.
 They are not disconnected pop jingles to be shot into a vein yielding an intense high that is promptly over in a couple minutes.
 Ultimately, having the patience to comprehend the full depth of the songs is more than rewarding.
 Though, the album could have showcased Régine's lovely voice more prominently than it did.